 Bourgeois Touchstone

 So, the Touchstone range is where things are a little different.
 The other ranges are all entirely built in Maine.
-With these guitars, the tops are handmade and voiced (via the tap-tone techniques discussed earlier), and then sent off to Eastman’s facility in China.
+With these guitars, the tops are handmade and voiced in Maine (via the tap-tone techniques discussed earlier), and then sent off to Eastman’s facility in China.
 Eastman are expert guitar makers in their own right (we love these guitars and stock them too), and so their expertise is built into each Touchstone guitar too.

 (Pic Courtesy of Bourgeois Guitars)